siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 ### Run Script to build and Push Images

-Change into the main directory where you cloned or downloaded the github repository.
+Change into the main directory where you cloned or downloaded the github repository with the variable `MULTIARCH_HOME` you set at the start of this section to be the full path to the github project's directory on your computer.

-If for example you git cloned the repository from your current directory with default options use:

 ```
-cd MultiArchDockerICP/
+cd "${MULTIARCH_HOME}"/
 ```

-If not `cd` to the proper directory based on where you put this github repository.

 #### Without Proxy